lesander/Minion/README.md

 - [Download the latest release](https://github.com/ptrteam/minion/releases/latest).
 - Clone the repository: `git clone https://github.com/ptrteam/minion.git`.

-Minion won't work correctly in `file://` mode, instead use a (local) [Apache](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu) or [Nginx](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-14-04-lts) webserver.
+Minion will not work correctly in `file://` mode, instead use a (local) webserver (Apache, Nginx, Jekyll).

 When you run into a problem, please check the issue tracker if someone has had the same problem.
 If your problem has not been addressed yet, [please open a new issue](https://github.com/ptrteam/minion/issues/new).